AthenZ/k8s-athenz-identity/README.md

 Control plane components to securely provide [Athenz](https://github.com/yahoo/athenz) identities to [Kubernetes](https://kubernetes.io/) application workloads.
 See the [design document](DESIGN.md) for a detailed description of the end to end flow.
+Read the [components doc](COMPONENTS.md) for details on every component.

 Works on k8s version 1.8 or above.